nicolasfauchereau/ACRE_workshop/README.md

 You can refer to [https://github.com/nicolasfauchereau/Auckland_Python_Workshop#the-anaconda-python-distribution](https://github.com/nicolasfauchereau/Auckland_Python_Workshop#the-anaconda-python-distribution) for more details about installing Anaconda and some additional libraries (e.g. [xarray](http://xarray.pydata.org/)) on your machine.

-For Windows user, a nice ressource (highly recommended reading also for those on Macs) is [https://www.dataquest.io/blog/pydata-windows/](https://www.dataquest.io/blog/pydata-windows/).
+For Windows users, a nice ressource (highly recommended reading also for those on Macs) is [https://www.dataquest.io/blog/pydata-windows/](https://www.dataquest.io/blog/pydata-windows/).

 ## Material